beothorn/presentationHeroesGuideToDevTools/static/README.md

 The core idea is to collect all the knowledge acquired about all those patterns, encode them as code and make them available on the UI.

-And put the extension on some version control.
+Put the extension on some version control.
 This way the knowledge can be shared and collectivelly improved.